Macron in Chad to meet soldiers amid extremist threats

 PARIS (AP) — French President Emmanuel Macron is traveling to Chad for a two-day visit to meet with French soldiers deployed in the Sahel region with Operation Barkhane amid persistent extremist threats.

-According to the Elysee palace, Macron will use his first visit to the north-central African country to reaffirm his commitment to the fight against extremism in the region.
+According to the Elysee palace, Macron will use his first visit to the north-central African country to reaffirm his commitment to counterterror efforts in the vast region south of the Sahara.

-Macron also will meet with President Idriss Deby on Sunday and will meet with a delegation of Chadian women.
+Macron also will hold talks with President Idriss Deby on Sunday and meet with a delegation of Chadian women.

 On Saturday, the French president will share a Christmas meal with French soldiers at the Barkhane headquarters in the capital, N'Djamena.